 Take a look at this fun and easy spoon swirl homemade soap recipe made using the room temperature method and coloured with oxides, cocoa powder and mica.

-The spoon swirl design is achieved by dividing the soap up and colouring each in contrasting colours.
-Then, using a spoon, you literally spoon each colour into the soap mold alternating colours until the soap mold is filled.
+The spoon swirl design is achieved by dividing the soap up and colouring each in portion with contrasting colours.
+Then, using a spoon, you literally spoon each colour into the soap mould alternating colours until the soap mould is filled.

 Water as % of Oils = 38